Authors: Nidhi Chadha, Karthik Gandhi

 On balance, we have observed that the implementation of CECL standards for credit card portfolios is very complex compared to the previously incurred loss methodology.
 At the same time, the added value from the extra complexity outweighs the drawbacks.
 This new regulation prepares banks for any adverse financial situations which could pop-up in the future.
 This is best observed in the early adopters of CECL, who appear to be better positioned to brace the headwinds brought on by the global slowdown due to the pandemic.

-This is the first part of a three-part series on CECL.
+This is the first part of a two-part series on CECL.
 In the next part of the blog [CECL Modelling & Implementation – Practical approaches], we will discuss how we assisted a midsize bank in the US to comply with CECL regulatory requirements.

 To know more about how we can support your CECL journey and to schedule a 1:1 discussion with our specialists, send an email to [email protected]